USING GIS

 Geographic Information Systems (GIS) are computer systems used for storing, analyzing, and displaying spatial data.
 They allow researchers to visualize and investigate relationships between various geographic features, such as land, elevation, and vegetation cover.

 We use GIS to map the activities of banded Kiwikiu to determine the density of breeding pairs within a portion of Hanawi Natural Area Reserve and The Nature Conservancy’s Waikamoi Preserve.
-We used GIS to model the effects of climate change on movement of malaria upslope and probable decline in forest habitat for endangered native birds.
+We use GIS to model the effects of climate change on movement of malaria upslope and probable decline in forest habitat for endangered native birds.
 Our habitat management efforts also incorporate GIS techniques to map fences, areas where we are conducting small mammal control, and habitat threats such as the appearance of new invasive species.
 We also use GIS to plan and monitor outplanting and other forest restoration activities.
-From this tool we can measure the area of restored forest, track individual plants, and estimate current tree canopy coverage at restoration sites.
+From this tool we can measure the area of restored forest, track planting areas, and estimate current tree canopy coverage at restoration sites.

 GIS is very helpful for creating colorful and clear visual illustrations of our work for seminars, posters, and public outreach programs.
 It is a big improvement in clarity and accuracy over hand drawn maps, which were the norm prior to the advent of GIS.

 GIS also makes it easier for us to share data with other scientists in order to collaborate on various conservation efforts and evaluations throughout the Hawaiian islands.
+We use GIS in the field to navigate along trails and to important locations.
+We collect data using data collection forms linked to ArcGIS to streamline data analysis and reporting.

 Save the Forest, Save the Birds